gathierry/gathierry.github.io/about.md

 feature_image:
 ---

-This guy is too lazy, he didn't leave anything about him :P
+This guy is too lazy to write something about him :P